mdShakil2004/finora/DECISIONS.md

 Created a unified Node.js Express server (`server.ts`) for local development that:

-* Listens on port `3000`.
+- Listens on port `3000`.
-* Starts the FastAPI process on port `8001`.
+- Starts the FastAPI process on port `8001`.
-* Proxies `/api/*` requests to FastAPI.
+- Proxies `/api/*` requests to FastAPI.

-### Alternatives considered
+### Alternatives Considered

-* Running the frontend and backend separately in different terminals.
+- Running the frontend and backend separately in different terminals.
-* Configuring the frontend to communicate directly with the FastAPI development server.
+- Configuring the frontend to communicate directly with the FastAPI development server.

 ### Why